guidemetothemoon/kristhecodingunicorn/content/english/techtips/aks_controlplane_tiers.md

 The thing is that, when it comes to Managed Kubernetes Service like AKS, cloud provider is responsible for managing control plane, and us as consumers may not get enough information in order to understand what has been done in terms of control plane availability.
 In case of AKS Microsoft doesn't share implementation details for the control plane architecture, where one of the reasons being that it's subject to frequent changes.
 What we know though is that without Uptime SLA there are fewer replicas and resources available for the control plane to scale, therefore creating AKS clusters without Uptime SLA is not recommended for production workloads.

+> ***Update February 2023:*** New documentation from Microsoft was released that provides some more details regarding AKS pricing tiers.
+For instance, if you have more than 10 nodes in your AKS cluster, it's recommended to use Standard tier, even though Free tier can support up to 1000 nodes.
+You can read more about it here: [Free and Standard pricing tiers for Azure Kubernetes Service (AKS) cluster management](https://learn.microsoft.com/en-us/azure/aks/free-standard-pricing-tiers)

 With Uptime SLA, 99.95% availability is guaranteed for Kubernetes API server endpoint for AKS clusters with availability zones and 99.9% for AKS clusters without availability zones.
 For production workloads you should also use availability zones in order to ensure that your clusters will keep running in case of a region failure for example.

 You can enable/disable Uptime SLA both for new and existing AKS clusters without downtime.
 We have seen above how you can enable it for a new AKS cluster in the Azure Portal.
 You can enable it for existing AKS cluster through Azure Portal, from the "Cluster configuration" section: